ietf-rats/charter/ietf-rats-charter.md

 these assertions/claims to relying parties.
 Given the security and privacy sensitive nature of these assertions/claims, the WG will specify approaches to protect this exchanged data.
-A relying party or verifier may use reference, known, or expected values or thresholds to assess the assertions/claims.
+A relying party or verifier may use reference, known, endorsed, or expected values or thresholds to assess the assertions/claims.
 Information and data models for this activity are in scope for this WG.

 The working group will cooperate and coordinate with other IETF WGs such as